swapnilh/whisper/README.md

 1. Nstore build fails (no such instruction: clflushopt) Older machines may not support CLFLUSHOPT to change CLFLUSH to CLFLUSHOPT in whisper/nstore/src/common/libpm.h

+2. Echo runtime error - no free memory of size XX available.
+The persistent memory pool has run out of space.
+It is stored as a file on disk (/dev/shm/efile/ by default).
+Delete this file.
+If this doesn't work, increase the size of the PM pool in kv-echo/echo/include/pm_instr.h by increasing value of the macro - PSEGMENT_RESERVED_REGION_SIZE